Patroklo/codeigniter-static-laravel-routes/readme.md

  	Route::match(array('GET', 'POST'), 'user', 'user/index');

+### Subdomain routing

+It uses the same routing method as the Basic routing but adding an extra wildcard for the subdomain.
+Adding this extra option means that the routes with them won't show on urls without subdomain.

+	Route::any('user',			'user/index', array('subdomain' => '(:any)'));

 ### Named routes

 The developer can name a route.
 That will let him to call this name instead of using all the route in the future.